Janusz Bujnicki: Biography

 He started work at the International Institute of Molecular and Cell Biology in Warsaw in 1999, in 2002 he took over the management of the Laboratory of Bioinformatics and Protein Engineering.
-Since 2004 he has also been working at the Laboratory of Bioinformatics at the Institute of Molecular Biology and Biotechnology of the Faculty of Biology at AMU, since 2006 the group leader.
+Between 2004 and 2020 he has also been working at the Laboratory of Bioinformatics at the Institute of Molecular Biology and Biotechnology of the Faculty of Biology at Adam Mickiewicz University, since 2006 the group leader.

 In 2005 he obtained habilitation at the Institute of Biochemistry and Biophysics of the Polish Academy of Sciences in the field of biology.
 In 2009 he was awarded the title of professor of biological sciences.

-Works in the social movement "Citizens of Science", among others as the author of the "More Good Science" initiative, and as an organizer of conferences and workshops.
+He was involved in the social movement "Citizens of Science", among others as the author of the "More Good Science" initiative, and as an organizer of conferences and workshops.

 Scientific achievements

-Janusz Bujnicki specializes in molecular biology and bioinformatics as well as genomics and microbiology.
+Janusz Bujnicki currently specializes in structural biology, with a focus on RNA, and with tools of molecular biology and bioinformatics; his previous research also involved genomics and microbiology.

 The teams he conducts deal with the study of the relationship between the sequence, structure and function of RNA and proteins, and the study of interactions between these molecules.
-The research is of theoretical and experimental nature.
-As part of the research, bioinformatics software is being developed to for the prediction and modeling of the three-dimensional structure of proteins and RNA.
-He is the author of over 200 original works in scientific journals, over 20 review articles and chapters in books.
+The research combines computational and experimental methods.
+In particular, Bujnicki's group develops bioinformatics software for the prediction and modeling of the three-dimensional structure and dynamics of RNA and protein molecules, and their interactions with each other and with small chemical molecules.
+He is the author of over 300 original works in scientific journals, over 20 review articles and chapters in books.